abrahamoaks/Life-Expectancy-Prediction-After-Thoracic-Surgery/README.md

 ## Introduction
 What is thoracic surgery?
 Thoracic surgery includes any operation to treat an issue in your chest and upper abdomen, such as:
-Stretched blood vessels (aneurysms).
+Stretched blood vessels (aneurysms),
-Congenital (present at birth) heart issues.
+Congenital (present at birth) heart issues,
-Irregular heart rhythms.
+Irregular heart rhythms,
-Heart failure.
+Heart failure, and
 Coronary artery disease.

 *Source:https://my.clevelandclinic.org/health/treatments/24201-thoracic-surgery*